gauravvij/Github-issue-Analyzer-Optimisation/README.md

 not a property of the code — exactly the failure mode single-run benchmarking produces.

 **Was the original code even recoverable?** It was not on disk — the project had no git history at all, which is why this repository now has one.
-Neo located a clean pre-campaign upstream clone, peeled all eight changes back off the optimised code one at a time, and hit the original **byte-exactly on the first attempt**, confirmed against the source fingerprint the benchmark had recorded months of runs earlier.
+NEO located a clean pre-campaign upstream clone, peeled all eight changes back off the optimised code one at a time, and matched the recorded source fingerprint across the 18 files in scope.

-**Does the improvement generalise?** Neo built `verification_bench/` from scratch: real `sympy/sympy` issues selected by SWE-bench, resolved to the issue each merged pull request closed and fetched live from GitHub.
-New corpus, new questions, new oracles — and the same result, at three runs per version.
-The gain is real.
+**Does the improvement generalise?** NEO built `verification_bench` as a separate harness: real `sympy/sympy` issues selected by SWE-bench, resolved to the issue each merged pull request closed and fetched live from GitHub.
+A separate corpus, new questions, and new oracles reproduced the prompt-hint mechanism;
+the campaign champion reached the same result at three runs per version.

 ### 5. Trying to make it cheaper — and reporting that it didn't work